 California Penal Code 273d PC punishes the act of physically injuring or imposing cruel physical punishment on a child...more commonly referred to as child abuse.1

-Although California criminal law-including Penal Code 273a PC, California's child endangerment law -also punishes neglect, sexual abuse, and emotional abuse of a child . . .
+Although California criminal law-including Penal Code 273a PC, California's child endangerment law and Penal Code 270 PC, California's child neglect law -also punishes neglect, sexual abuse, and emotional abuse of a child . . .
 Penal Code 273d PC-California's child abuse statute-and this article deal specifically with with physical abuse directed at a minor.

 - Slapping a child hard enough to leave a mark,